Skip to main content Skip to home page

 Advanced Trauma Care for Nurses (ATCN) is an advanced course designed for the registered nurse interested in increasing his or her knowledge in management of the multisystem trauma patient.
 Taught concurrently with ATLS®, the ATCN program has been operational for over 15 years and has an excellent record of offering superb trauma education.

 The nurse attendee participates in the ATLS® interactive discussions.
-During the ATLS® skill and testing stations, the nurses are separated from the physician group and directed through ATCN skill stations that include:
+During the ATLS® skills and testing stations, the ATCN participants are separated from the physician group and directed through ATCN skill stations that include:

 • Initial Assessment and Management